Business-Wizard/License_Plate_Reader_App/README.md

 However, more work is to be done to make the repository more accessible to the general open source community both for further developement as well as user experience.

+- [x] CNN created and validated
+- [ ] Docstrings created & flake8 compliant
+- [ ] Pipeline rebuilt to process noisier images
+- [ ] CNN rebuilt to classify variety of images

 ## Technology stack

    1. python
-   2. keras
+   2. opencv
-   3. tensorflow
+   3. numpy
-   4. opencv
+   4. keras
-   5. numpy
+   5. tensorflow
-   6. scikit-learn
-   7. matplotlib
+   6. matplotlib
-   8. seaborn
-   9. flake8
+   7. flake8

 ## Getting Started